 Radiomics represents a revolutionary leap in the field of medical imaging, marking a transition from qualitative interpretations to a quantitative, data-driven understanding of disease characteristics.
 This cutting-edge approach has significantly enhanced the potential of imaging technologies like CT, MRI, and PET scans, transforming them into comprehensive sources of biometric data.
 By meticulously extracting and analysing a vast array of features from medical images, radiomics unlocks insights into the tumour’s genetic makeup, aggressiveness, and likely response to various treatments, thereby playing a pivotal role in the advancement of personalised medicine.

-The cornerstone of radiomics lies in its ability to delve deep into the pixel or voxel level of medical images, identifying patterns and features that are imperceptible to the human eye.
-These features encompass a wide range of data, including the tumour’s shape, texture, and intensity, as well as the spatial relationships between different image regions.
+The cornerstone of radiomics lies in its ability to probe deeper into the pixel or voxel level of medical images, identifying patterns and features that are imperceptible to the human eye.
+These features encompass a wide range of data, including the tumour’s shape, texture, and intensity and the spatial relationships between different image regions.
 Through advanced computational algorithms, radiomics quantifies these characteristics, generating a detailed fingerprint of the tumour that reflects its underlying biology and behaviour.

 This wealth of quantitative data provides a more nuanced understanding of the tumour, far beyond what traditional imaging techniques could offer.
 For instance, the textural analysis can reveal the heterogeneity within a tumour, which has been linked to its aggressiveness and potential resistance to specific treatments.
 Similarly, the shape and edge features analysis can offer clues about the tumour’s growth patterns and interactions with surrounding tissues.
 By correlating these radiomic features with genetic and clinical data, researchers and clinicians can gain insights into the molecular pathways driving the disease, opening up new avenues for targeted therapies.